shariq1989/cookbook/content/recipe/braised_short_ribs.md

 1. Pre-heat oven to 300 degrees.
 2. Generously season the short ribs with salt and pepper on all sides.
 3. Heat oil in a [dutch oven](https://amzn.to/3ob8ebq) and sear the short ribs until all sides are golden brown, about 1 1/2 minute for each side.
 Remove the meat from the pan and set it aside.
-You may have to do this in batches until all of the short ribs have had a chance to cook.
+You may have to do this in batches until all the short ribs have had a chance to cook.

 {{< figure src="/images/bsr1.jpg" class="instructionFigure">}}